AndrewLemons/xyml/README.md

 XYML is a simple markup language based off of XML and YAML.
 It features the simplicity of YAML with the extensibility of XML.

+To learn more about XYML, [visit the wiki](https://github.com/AndrewLemons/xyml/wiki).
 ## Notes

 For the most part, XYML is most closely related to YAML.
 The few major differences that need to be noted are: